 The Lung Cancer Screening Program at National Jewish Health focuses on early detection of lung cancer, using a low-dose, painless CT scan.
 CT screening can find areas of concern before there are any symptoms and when lung cancer can be cured.

 Take a Quiz

 Lung Cancer Screening Costs

-Lung cancer screening is free.
+Lung cancer screening is free to those who qualify.
 All costs are covered by Medicare, Medicaid and private health insurance companies with no co-pay.